allenai/allennlp-guide/chapters/part3/fairness.md

 </textblock>

 <exercise id="1" title="Why do we need fairness and bias mitigation tools?">

-This section only provides a high-level overview of fairness and how NLP models can <em>encode</em> and <em>amplify</em> biases.
-We highly encourage readers to consult the works of leading scholars (particularly Black women) to dive further into this field.
-Some excellent papers <em>in the NLP domain</em> with which to begin your journey include:
+This section provides a high-level overview of fairness and how NLP models can <em>encode</em> and <em>amplify</em> biases.
+Readers are encouraged to engage with original research on fairness and biases; we recommend the following papers:

 1. Blodgett, S.L., Barocas, S., Daumé, H., & Wallach, H. (2020).
 Language (Technology) is Power: [A Critical Survey of "Bias" in NLP](https://api.semanticscholar.org/CorpusID:218971825).
 ACL.